Skip to contents

 Convert RIS files to data frames

 Now, we are ready to conduct the first step of the screening: loading the RIS file data into R and converting it to a data frame.
-This can be done by using read_bibliography() from revtools.
+This can be done by using read_refs() from synthesisr.
+This is an updated version of the read_bibliography() function from the revtools package that works reliable.
 In the below example, we use RIS file data from a review regarding the effects of the FRIENDS preventive programme on anxiety symptoms in children and adolescents (Filges, Smedslund, Eriksen, Birkefoss, & Kildemoes, 2024).
 Be aware, that this data is used for illustrative purposes only.
 In the example, we assume that the human reviewers have already started screening and identified several relevant and irrelevant studies, which they will use to create the test data.
 Thus, we can load the RIS files, which we downloaded from the EPPI-reviewer, separately for the in- and excluded RIS files.
 This allows us to track the human decision by adding a human_code variable, where 1 and 0 indicate whether a study is included or excluded, respectively.

 # NOTE: Find the RIS files behind this vignette at https://osf.io/kfbvu/